Mango932/LifeCounterMTG/README.md

-# Life Tracker
+# Life Counter MTG

 ## Description

-Life Tracker is a coding project that allows users to track the life points of individual players during MTG games.
+Life Counter MTG is a coding project that allows users to track the life points of individual players during MTG games.
 It offers two different screens, one for a 4-player format and another for a 2-player format, and provides player customization options for names and colors.

 ## Features